 Daniella takes a collaborative approach to her work, drawing together the kinds of partnerships, alignments and collaborations among diverse stakeholders to co-build and co-benefit from mutually reinforcing solutions.

-In addition to working with food and beverage companies on their climate mitigation and regenerative agriculture strategies and programs, Daniella also now serves as Head of Impact and Collaboration for the Cool Farm Alliance, having previously led and/or overseen all aspects of the development of the Cool Farm Tool and Cool Farm Alliance including the science and methodology, documentation, governance, software design and testing, project management, communications, marketing, stakeholder engagement and facilitation, fundraising, piloting the use of the tool in supply chains with farmers, case study development and strategic partnerships.
+In addition to working with food and beverage companies on their climate mitigation and regenerative agriculture strategies and programs, Daniella also now serves as Head of Impact and Collaboration for the Cool Farm Alliance, having previously led and/or overseen all aspects of the development of the Cool Farm Tool and Cool Farm Alliance including the science and methodology, documentation, governance, software design and testing, project management, communications, training, stakeholder engagement and facilitation, fundraising, piloting the use of the tool in supply chains with farmers, case study development and strategic partnerships.

 Her love of soil carbon as an engine of ecological (including human) restoration drives much of her work.
 This topic, as it touches on the biology of soil, the economics of farming, technology, culture, science, and more, serves as a practical medium through which to address one of the greatest crises/opportunities of our time and a reminder of the connectedness of all things.

 Previously Daniella served as project manager for the Donella Meadows Leadership Fellows and the Responsible Commodities Initiative, a project to create a global roundtable of commodity roundtables.
 Prior to joining the Sustainable Food Lab, Daniella wrote software for the world’s largest millimeter telescope, worked as a farmer and farm/wilderness educator and was a newspaper reporter for the Daily Hampshire Gazette.
 Daniella received her B.A. in Literature and Society from Brown University and lives in Vermont with her husband and two wonderous children.